 Dr Julie King is the Director of the Centre for Academic English.
 Since joining Imperial in 2013, she has expanded and diversified the Centre’s provision so that it benefits both staff and students in the communication of their academic work in STEMM disciplines.
-Examples of this include the embedding of academic literacy in departmental curricula for both undergraduate and Master’s courses, developing a series of academic writing and speaking courses for doctoral students, and working with academic staff on writing research grant proposals and on preparation for the Research Excellence Framework.
+Examples of this include the embedding of academic literacy in departmental curricula for both undergraduate and Master’s courses, developing a series of academic writing and speaking courses for doctoral students, and supporting doctoral students and academic staff in successful research publication.
+Together with Hilary Glasman-Deal, she worked with the Faculty of Engineering in preparation for the 2021 Research Excellence Framework.
+Imperial was ranked top in the 2021 REF with a greater proportion of world-leading research than any other UK university

 Julie is an experienced assessor for the BALEAP Accreditation Scheme for EAP courses and is a member of the BAS Committee.
 She was also a member of the working party that created the BALEAP TEAP Competency Framework, which now informs professional development in the field of EAP.